dsgt-arc/.github/profile/README.md

 ## DS@GT ARC

-We are a applied research competition (ARC) focused subgroup that is part of the Data Science @ Georgia Tech (DS@GT) student group.
+We are an applied research competition (ARC) team that is part of the Data Science @ Georgia Tech (DS@GT) student group.